ChaosArnhug/LINFO2347-Network-Attacks/README.md

 ### Defense

-After spending quite a few hours on the question, we couldn't come up with `nftables` rules defending against our script.
+After spending quite a few hours on the question, we couldn't come up with `nftables` rules defending against our own script.
 We could theoretically dumb down the attack/arp poisoning (by not targeting the router as well) but dual-sided poisoning is needed for a full MITM.

 - Dynamic discovery + forged-but-accurate packets = can’t be told apart by simple IP/MAC rules.
 - High-frequency flooding, rate limiting can't counter the attack